OzanYasin/git-and-github-bootcamp/README.md

 ## Tagging Previous Commits

 So far we've seen how to tag the commit that HEAD references.
 We can also tag an older commit by providing the commit hash: `git tag -a <tagname> <commit-hash>`

+## Forcing Tags

+Git will yell at us if we try to reuse a tag that is already referring to a commit.
+If we use the `-f` option, we can FORCE our tag through.